CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 {{%notice note%}}

-- Broadcom switches with the Trident3 ASIC only support ACL SPAN in non-atomic mode.
+- Broadcom switches with the Trident3 X5, Trident3, Trident2, Tomahawk+, and Tomahawk ASIC only support ACL SPAN in *non-atomic mode*.
 - Egress Mirroring for control plane generated traffic to the CPU port is not supported.

 {{%/notice%}}